 Registration isn't difficult, but first you must choose from the hundreds of companies competing for your business, and there are several things for you to consider before signing the virtual dotted line.

-- We’ve also rounded up the best web hosting services
+PS: We’ve also rounded up the best web hosting services to go along your domain name.

 - Pricing structures can be complicated.
 A low headline figure could become expensive on renewal, for instance.
 Prices vary between domain extensions, too, so a registrar that offers great value for a .com domain might give you a poor deal on when it comes to .org.